Analog or digital and why?

 What do you like most about your job?

-Witnessing a song from rough recording to a clean mix come together.
-I love music I can hear a song for hours putting your hands in the work to help it is even more exciting.
+Witnessing a song from a rough/dry recording develop into a clean mix.
+I love music, I can listen for hours, putting my hands and ears to work and helping is even more exciting.

 What questions do customers most commonly ask you?
 What's your answer?